The borders of the Roman Empire

 It followed the ancient course of the Rhine and stretched for about 400 kilometres between Katwijk (NL) on the North Sea to Bad Breisig in Rhineland-Palatinate.

-Some of the most important military bases and civilian centres of the Lower Germanic Limes were situated along the approximately 220-kilometre-long border section in what is now North Rhine-Westphalia.
+Some of the most important military bases and civilian centres of the Lower Germanic Limes were situated along the approximately 230-kilometre-long border section in what is now North Rhine-Westphalia.

 The archaeological sites of the Lower Germanic Limes illustrate how borders developed in the Roman Empire and provides insight into life and culture in the frontier areas.

 For this reason, the Kingdom of the Netherlands and the German states of North Rhine-Westphalia and Rhineland-Palatinate submitted a joint application for recognition of the Lower German Limes as a UNESCO World Heritage Site in January 2020.
-The idea is for it to become part of the already existing serial and transnational UNESCO World Heritage Site, ‘Frontiers of the Roman Empire’.
-This application is currently under review.
+In summer 2021, this application was positively decided.
+This section of the border is thus also part of the already existing serial and transnational UNESCO World Heritage Site "Frontiers of the Roman Empire".

 The Upper Germanic-Raetian Limes served to protect the border the Roman provinces of Upper Germania and Raetia shared with free Germania.